holochain/hc-utils/crates/hc-utils/README.md

 A util crate for holochain-rsm

-> Note: the hc-utils crate will always follow the version of hdk, when hdk version is 1.2.1, hc_utils version will be v1.2.1
+> Note: Currently the hc-utils crate will always follow the version of hdk, when hdk version is 1.2.1, hc_utils version will be v1.2.1

 ### commit_idempotent